FindMySchool LogoFindMySchool

 This is a primary school review, so the most useful question is not raw attainment alone, it is what the published figures suggest about how pupils progress through reading, writing and mathematics, and where the strengths are concentrated.

-At the higher standard, 18.67% reached the higher benchmark in reading, writing and mathematics combined, compared with an England average of 8%.
-That is a large positive gap.
-For many families, this is the more revealing measure because it suggests the school is able to stretch its stronger attainers, not just get pupils over the line.
+At the higher standard, 10% reached the higher benchmark in reading, writing and mathematics combined.
+For many families, this is a useful measure to discuss with the school because it points to how consistently stronger attainers are stretched, not just how many pupils get over the expected-standard line.

 Average scaled scores sit at 104 for reading, 103 for mathematics, and 104 for grammar, punctuation and spelling.
 As a pattern, this points to broadly secure attainment across core domains, with reading presenting as a consistent area of strength.

-Ranked 10,386th in England and 6th locally (Alcester) for primary outcomes, this places the school below England average overall in the distribution, broadly within the lower-performing 40% of ranked schools in England.
+Ranked 11,483rd in England for primary academic outcomes and 5th locally (Alcester) for overall primary context, this places the school below the national middle band for academic outcomes.
 These are proprietary FindMySchool rankings based on official data.

-How should a parent reconcile the “headline rank” with the strong higher standard figure?
-The most plausible interpretation is that outcomes are not uniform across the cohort, with a meaningful proportion achieving very well, while the overall combined expected standard remains closer to the England midpoint.
+How should a parent reconcile the “headline rank” with stronger pockets in the subject data?
+The most plausible interpretation is that outcomes are not uniform across the cohort, with reading, mathematics and GPS looking more secure than the combined reading, writing and mathematics measure.
 That is not unusual in larger primaries serving mixed intakes, and it tends to put a premium on how well the school identifies and supports pupils who are just below secure, alongside extending the strongest.

 England ranks and key metrics (where available)